Mayor of Frankfurt

 The Mayor of Frankfurt (German: Oberbürgermeister (male) or Oberbürgermeisterin (female), sometimes translated as "Lord Mayor") is the highest-ranking member of city government in Frankfurt, Germany.
 The mayor was traditionally elected by the city council.
 This system was replaced in 1995, and the position has been directly elected.
-Two people have won election since then: Petra Roth (CDU) and Peter Feldmann (SPD).
-Current mayor Nargess Eskandari-Grünberg (Green) assumed the office in November 2022 following a successful recall election against Feldmann.
+Three people have won election since then: Petra Roth (CDU), Peter Feldmann (SPD) and Mike Josef (SPD).
+In November 2022, following a successful recall election against Feldmann, Nargess Eskandari-Grünberg (Green) was the interim mayor of Frankfurt for six months.
+Current mayor Mike Josef (SPD) assumed the office in May 2023 following the election with 51.7% of the votes against the CDU candidate Uwe Becker.

 The mayor is "first among equals" on the city cabinet (Magistrat), and acts as the cabinet's spokesperson.
 The mayor is also responsible for the policies of local government departments and oversees the city's administration.